Zak Washington’s Guide to England – Lesson 3: The Pub (English Lesson & Cultural Guide)

 What are the modal verbs for possibility?
 (Three possibilities.)

 (Three hours later, everybody is completely drunk.
 Giovanni is kissing what he thinks is a beautiful English woman, but who, in reality, is a male pickpocket [1].
 Maria is homesick (SP: nostálgico IT: nostaligo) and crying.
-Sophie is half naked (SP: desnuda IT: nuda) on the bar, and has French kissed [2] half the pub.)
+Sophie is half naked (SP: semi-desnuda IT: mezza nuda) on the bar, and has French kissed [2] half the pub.)

 ZAK WASHINGTON: Hey!
 Where is François?
 I haven’t seen him for at least twenty minutes.